Jim & Jody Pearson

 Some Day Soon

 Brad Jones plays Mellotron, with a melodic flute part on Greatest Show On Earth, although I suspect the album's cellos are real.
 Generally speaking, you're probably not going to like this, unless you've found your way here as a fan of the band.
-Better than the subsequent non-genre of 'landfill indie', it still requires the listener to be tolerant of the low-fi aesthetic and for a blatant disregard for the conventions of a tight rhythm section.
-One passable 'Tron track.
+Better than the subsequent non-genre of 'landfill indie', it still requires the listener to be tolerant of the low-fi aesthetic and to have a blatant disregard for the conventions of a tight rhythm section.
+One passable Mellotron track.

 Bring Back the Beatles (1977, 46.57) *½/T½